-Welcome to the LSUHSC-NO School of Allied Health Professions (SAHP).
+Welcome to the Louisiana State University Health Sciences Center at New Orleans School of Allied Health Professions (SAHP).
 We hope that the time you spend here will not only be intellectually stimulating and challenging but also a time of overall growth and development.
 The Office of Student Affairs is here to assist you during your educational career.
 This handbook is intended to provide important information that will be helpful to you while enrolled in the SAHP.
 While this handbook provides much information, it is not a substitute for the LSUHSC-NO Catalog/Bulletin.

 It is the responsibility of each student to read, understand and apprise themselves of all the terms, conditions, and regulations set forth in the current LSUHSC-NO Academic Catalog/Bulletin, hereinafter referred to as the catalog.
 The current catalog is available at http://catalog.lsuhsc.edu/